-PROS CONS CoP maintains control over the timing and design outcomes of future upgrades to Dalkeith Road, in accordance with our Strategic Plan, Urban Design Guidelines and Transport Strategy.
-CoP maintains 50% share of ownership and responsibility of Dalkeith Road with all associated on-going costs for maintenance, depreciation etc (see Financial Implications section).
-CoP can maintain Dalkeith Road southern side to a standard that supports PNE growth.
+PROS CONS CoP maintains control over the timing and design outcomes of future upgrades to Dalkeith Road, in accordance with our Strategic Plan, Urban Design Guidelines and Transport Strategy. responsibility of Dalkeith Road with all associated on-going costs for maintenance, CoP can maintain Dalkeith Road southern side to a standard that supports PNE growth.
 CoP will need to fund any shortfall between the Deed contribution requirements and the final cost of the streetscape upgrades.
 (Only the Deed contribution is compulsory in both options).
 Relationship maintained with Town of Gawler.
 The section of Dalkeith Road between Coventry Road and Main North Road is not covered by the Deeds and does not have a current funding pathway (estimated at \$5-10M).
 CoP can participate in advocating for the future transfer of Dalkeith Road to the state government with the Town of Gawler.
 Road reserve potentially maintained to a different standard on north and south side.